NATIONAL BICARBONATE OF SODA DAY

 HOW TO OBSERVE #BicarbonateOfSodaDay

 Share your favorite uses for baking soda.
+Other ways to celebrate the day include conducting some of your favorite classroom experiments.
+Learn something new about bicarbonate of soda or better yet, teach someone about it.
 Use #BicarbonateOfSodaDay to post on social media.

 NATIONAL BICARBONATE OF SODA DAY HISTORY